Driscoll's: 1980s to 2010

+2010 to 2020

-In 2008 Driscoll's was one of the first two California growers to legally ship strawberries to the People's Republic of China under a program negotiated by then governor Arnold Schwarzenegger.
-In 2008 the company was also named "business of the year" by the Pajaro Valley Chamber of Commerce and Agriculture.
-As of 2014, Driscoll's supports the Indigenous Interpreting+ program at Natividad Medical Center, Salinas, California, which provides medical interpreters for speakers of indigenous languages such as Zapotec, Mixteco, and Triqui.
+As of 2014, Driscoll's supports the Indigenous Interpreting+ program at Natividad Medical Center, Salinas, California, which provides medical interpreters for speakers of Indigenous languages such as Zapotec, Mixteco, and Triqui.
 In 2015, Driscoll's announced its involvement in "Connect the Drops," a campaign for changes to California water policy.

 In 2015, workers and union leaders at two independent growers for Driscoll's called for boycotts against the company.
 The same year, Driscoll's announced the adoption of global Worker Welfare standards for their independent growers and public commitment to farmworker improvements with third-party audits and assessments.
 It also announced a pilot program with Fair Trade USA to bring to market Fair Trade Certified organic strawberries and organic raspberries.
 COO Kevin Murphy was promoted to CEO in 2015, replacing Miles Reiter, who retained his position as chairman of the board.

-By 2016, Driscoll's began testing to develop a robot that would pick strawberries and also went through an international rebranding.
+By 2016, Driscoll's began testing to develop a robot that would pick strawberries.
 The company also announced a name change from Driscoll's Strawberry Associates to Driscoll's, Inc.

+2020 to present

 In June 2022, Driscoll's acquired Berry Gardens Limited, a sales, packaging and distribution entity of Berry Gardens Grower Cooperative.
 In July 2022, Driscoll's formally agreed to acquire Haygrove Africa Trading, a Sub-Saharan blueberry supplier.
+In October 2023, Soren Bjorn was named CEO of Driscoll's, after serving as president of Driscoll’s of the Americas.
+He began as CEO in January 2024 to oversee the company’s global day-to-day operations.

+Driscoll's has invested years in research and development to increase production yields and improve the quality of its berries.
+The United States berry market is valued at $9 billion annually, having grown by 40 percent over the past five years.
+This growth has been driven primarily by strawberries and contributions from blueberries, raspberries, and blackberries.
+Driscoll's has recently introduced "Sweetest Batch", a premium tier of berries that commands a price approximately 30 percent higher than standard berries.
+The goal of the "Sweetest Batch" program is to boost the quality of strawberries, blueberries, raspberries, and blackberries of all varieties.
+To find the premium tier, Driscoll's develops and studies 125,000 strawberry varieties every year, in addition to other types of berries.

+As of 2024, Driscoll's is the world's largest berry company.